 7. Look out for friends and relatives.

-Some people may be unable to arrange their own gas safety check or may be unaware of what they need to do to keep safe.
-Help your loved ones by ensuring that they have their appliances checked and serviced regularly.
+You may have a friend, relative or neighbour who is unable to arrange their own gas safety check or are unaware of what they need to do to keep safe.
+Help them stay safe by ensuring that they have their appliances checked and serviced regularly.